karlosz/pellet/README.md

 # Pellet
-The goal of this project is to create a complete implementation of the Python programming language consisting of a high-performance native compiler and runtime system.
+The goal of this project is to create a complete, self-hosting implementation of the Python programming language consisting of a high-performance native compiler and runtime system.